debbiemarkslab/popEVE-genecollapsing/README.md

-# popEVE Gene Collapsing
+# popEVE Gene Collapse

 Score and rank genes for de novo variant enrichment using weighted mutation rate models.

 For each protein-coding gene, `gene_collapse.py` computes a p-value reflecting whether the observed de novo variants in a cohort carry unexpectedly high pathogenicity scores given the gene's background mutation rate.
-Scores are drawn from a user-specified variant effect model (e.g. popEVE), normalized relative to the 90th percentile of the proteome-wide distribution, and used as weights in a Poisson simulation.
+Scores are drawn from a user-specified variant effect model (e.g. [popEVE](https://pop.evemodel.org)), normalized relative to the 90th percentile of the proteome-wide distribution, and used as weights in a Poisson simulation.
 Three complementary tests are run:

 | Test | Description |
 |---|---|